hmrc/one-stop-shop-registration-journey-tests/README.md

 ## Running the tests

 Prior to executing the tests ensure you have:
-- Docker - to run mongo and browser (Chrome, Firefox or Edge) inside a container - see guide here - https://docs.tax.service.gov.uk/mdtp-handbook/documentation/developer-set-up/install-docker.html
+- Docker - to run mongo inside a container - see guide here - https://docs.tax.service.gov.uk/mdtp-handbook/documentation/developer-set-up/install-docker.html
 - Installed/configured [service manager](https://github.com/hmrc/service-manager).
-- Selenium Grid - see section further down

 Run the following commands to start mongo and services locally: